Wet wipe: Effect on sewage systems

 In 2016, several British water companies including Wessex Water began a campaign advising consumers not to flush wet wipes down toilets because of added maintenance costs.

 In 2019, the industry body Water UK announced a new standard for flushable wet wipes.
 Wipes will need to pass rigorous testing in order to gain a new and approved "Fine to Flush" logo.
-As of January 2019, only one product had been confirmed to meet the standard, although there were about seven others in the process of being tested.
+The standard was discontinued in 2024 because it confused consumers about what wipes they could flush.